Captain Tsubasa: Spain

 This one-shot started in February 2010, in order to celebrate the series' 30th anniversary.
 It tells the return match between Barcelona and Real Madrid.
 From there on, seven more chapters are added in which first two goals from Barcelona been rejected by the referee.
 The match goes on and Rivaul finally scores a genuine goal, followed by one from Real Madrid.
 In the second half, Natureza scores the second goal 10 minutes before the end of the match.
 Tsubasa scores the draw goal with a flying drive shot in the added time and the match ends 2–2.

+Rising Sun

+After celebrating his Spanish league title win with Barcelona, Tsubasa briefly returns to Japan with Sanae, who is nearing childbirth.
+He then heads to Mexico to join the Japanese Olympic national team training camp.
+Following two friendly matches against New Zealand and Mexico, Coach Kira announces the final 23-man squad for the tournament in Madrid.
+Japan is drawn into a challenging group with the Netherlands, Argentina, and Nigeria.
+Despite the tough competition, they exceed expectations by winning all three matches and advance to the knockout stage as group leaders.

+In the quarterfinals, Brazil—led by Rivaul—draws with Germany but secures the top spot in their group thanks to goal difference, while Germany moves on as the runner-up.
+Spain defeats Mexico, France overcomes the United States, and Brazil knocks out Argentina.
+Japan faces Germany in a fiercely contested match and ultimately triumphs in the second period of extra time.
+In the first semifinal, Brazil easily beats France to secure their place in the final, where they will face the winner of the Japan vs. Spain showdown.
+The series is left unfinished due to the author's retirement.